DLBuesen/cv_sim_med_ads_mono_08may2021/README.md

+# cv_sim_med_ads_mono_08may2021
+- Cyclic voltammetry simulation of mediated enzymatic catalysis on an adsorbed monolayer.
+- The app is used in the course "Electrobiotechnology", taught by Prof. Dr. Nicolas Plumeré in the Professorship for Electrobiotechnology at the Technical University of Munich, Campus Straubing (TUMCS).
+A link to the group webpage can be found [here](https://ebt.cs.tum.de/?lang=en).
+However, the app is freely available for education and research purposes.

 # System Description Highlights
 - Simulation of the experimental cyclic voltammogram signal for a given set of dimensional parameters (concentrations, diffusion rates, catalytic rate constants, etc).
 - Redox enzymatic catalysis mediated by a freely diffusing redox mediator.
 - Enzyme immobilized as an adsorbed mediator.
 - Reversible electron transfer at the electrode (Nernst Equation).
 - The mechanism is a ping-pong mechanism with allowance for enyzme inhibition, which was used in the following research [paper] (reference).
 Additional research papers which may also be of interest for this topic are included below.

+# App Demonstration Video
+- A demo of the app is shown in a [video] (reference) for running the app on a windows 10 operating system.

 # How the App can be Useful
 - To simulate the predicted experimental signals for a given set of experimental conditions and dimensional parameters.